sowmyakuruba20/sowmyakuruba20/README.md

 # Sowmya Kuruba

-**`Aspiring Data Scientist or AI/ML Engineer`**
+**Aspiring Data Scientist and AI/ML Engineer**

-👋 Hi, I'm Sowmya Kuruba, an aspiring Data Scientist and AI/ML Engineer with a strong foundation in software engineering.
-With over four years of experience in software development and data analysis, I'm currently enhancing my skills through a Master's degree in Data Science at San Jose State University.
+👋 Hi, I'm Sowmya Kuruba 👋, an aspiring Data Scientist and AI/ML Engineer with a solid foundation in software engineering.
+With over four years of experience in software development and data analysis, I am currently advancing my skills through a Master’s degree in Data Science at San Jose State University.

-🔍 My professional journey includes impactful roles at Walmart Global Tech and Abyeti Technologies, where I've spearheaded projects that leverage cutting-edge technologies in data warehousing, machine learning, and business intelligence to drive significant business outcomes.
+🔍 My professional journey includes impactful roles at Walmart Global Tech and Abyeti Technologies, where I have led projects that utilize cutting-edge technologies in data warehousing, machine learning, and business intelligence to drive significant business outcomes.
+I am passionate about harnessing the power of data and AI to solve real-world problems, aiming to contribute innovative solutions in technology and business.

 Pronouns: She/Her

-Connect: Feel free to send me a message on [LinkedIn](https://linkedin.com/in/sowmya-kuruba) for collaborations.
+Connect: Feel free to send me a message on [LinkedIn](https://linkedin.com/in/sowmya-kuruba) or reach out via email at [sowmya.kuruba@sjsu.edu](mailto:sowmya.kuruba@sjsu.edu) for collaborations.

 ### 🌱 I'm currently learning
 - **Text-to-Video Generation**: Utilizing Stable Diffusion to create dynamic video content directly from text descriptions.
 This involves understanding and manipulating generative models to enhance media production capabilities.